What do Henry Winkler, Robert Wagner and Fred Thompson have in common?

 The bottom line

 The benefits of tapping your home’s equity without selling your home or making payments are obvious.
-Whether a reverse mortgage makes sense for you, however, will depend on other options you have.
+Whether a reverse mortgage makes sense for you, however, will depend on what other options you have.

 If you have other resources, paying interest and fees is rarely your best bet.
 If you don’t, however, a reverse mortgage can be the difference between living and merely surviving.
 Just understand what you’re doing and shop carefully.